 If you’ll be reheating your lunch in the microwave, make sure to heat it to an internal temperature of 165ºF.
-You probably won’t have a thermometer in your lunchbox, so just be sure that you heat your dish thoroughly and stir it at least once during heating to ensure even heat distribution.
+You probably won’t have a food thermometer in your lunchbox (or maybe you will!), so just be sure that you heat your dish thoroughly and stir it at least once during heating to ensure even heat distribution.

 Stay Stocked Up